 You may also get an Educational Credential Assessment (ECA) if you were educated outside of Canada.
 You should also determine whether your work experience is valid by determining your National Occupation Classification (NOC).

 Some of the information you will be required to submit for your Express Entry profile includes your identity, language, contact information, education, work experience, and family you would like to come with you (i.e. dependents).

 You will also need your passport, travel document, or another national identity document.
-For a step-by-step instructions and a full list of the information required in your Express Entry profile, click here.

 Your profile will then be placed in a pool with other candidates, whom you will be ranked against.
 If you are a top-ranked applicant, you will receive an invitation to apply (ITA) for permanent residency.
 As such, the higher your CRS score is, the more likely it is that you will be invited to apply.